 - For COVID-19 Positive or Person Under Investigation (PUI) patient visits: in addition to the mask provided at the entrance, the visitor must wear a gown, gloves, and eye protection (provided by the unit) to enter the patient room.

-- For visits to Glenbrook Hospital ICU, ED ICU or GAU: The visitor must WAIT OUTSIDE the unit until a staff member is able to assist the visitor in donning appropriate Personal Protective Equipment (PPE).
+- For visits to Glenbrook Hospital ICU, ED, GAU or 4-North/South: The visitor must WAIT OUTSIDE the unit until a staff member is able to assist the visitor in donning appropriate Personal Protective Equipment (PPE).

 - Staff will continuously observe the visitor throughout the visit to prevent any unprotected contact and reduce the risk of transmission.